irfansharif/mqueue/README.md

 Highlighted features:

-* POSIX mqueues are reference counted, any queue marked for deletion is removed only after it is closed by all processes currently using it
-* POSIX messages have an associated priority, and messages are always strictly queued (and thus received) in priority order
+* POSIX messages have associated priorities, messages are always strictly queued (and received) in priority order
-* POSIX message queues provide a feature that allows a process to be asynchronously notified when a message is available on a queue
-* Each POSIX message queue has an associated set of attributes.
-Some of these attributes can be set when the queue is created or opened
+* POSIX message queues have associated sets of attributes that can be set when the queue is created or opened
 * Allows a process to register for message notification from a queue.
 After registering, the process is notified of the availability of a message by delivery of a signal or by the invocation of a function in a separate thread
+* Ridiculously fast, everything is delegated to the kernel *

 **NOTE:** At the time of writing there already existed a [wrapper](https://github.com/Sirupsen/posix-mqueue) around POSIX message queues but didn't offer some of the notification subscription functionality I needed for IPC, while I could've opted to add that into the original (you'll notice a lot of overlap), I wanted to experiment with C extensions in ruby for some other libraries I'm going to be working on in the future, messaging queues was a subject I was sufficiently versed it to start with.